okkur/torproxy/README.md

 First you need to install the Tor on your machine.
 Check this page to download and learn how to install Tor: [Download Tor](https://www.torproject.org/download/)

+You can get torproxy as a plugin on caddy's [build server](https://caddyserver.com/download).

-Then install the torproxy using `go get`:
+Or install torproxy using `go get`.
 ```
-go get github.com/okkur/torproxy/cmd/torproxy
+go get -u go.okkur.org/torproxy/cmd/torproxy
 ```

-Create a config file like the below example:
+Create a config file.
 ```
 example.test {
   torproxy example.test somewhereonthe.onion
 }
 ```

-Then run torproxy using this command:
+Now you can run torproxy.
 ```
 torproxy -conf tor.test
 ```